 PETER: Did you know depression is like any other form of illness?

 PERSON B: I have seen many people who are depressed but they don’t look sick, we just think they have reached their limit.
-That’s why they choose to commit suicide.
+That’s why they choose to die by suicide.

 PETER: How did you survive suicide?